 - be transferring directly to a UW University from any of the WTCS or UW Branch Campuses, which is the only post-secondary school attended, with at least 24 successful credits at that institution and accepted by the UW University

-- be enrolled full time in a baccalaureate residential degree program (and not an online degree program) at a UW University
+- be enrolled full time, in person, and on-site in a baccalaureate residential degree program (and not an online degree program) at a UW University

 - be a PELL recipient at initial eligibility